+Gross profit in 2018 was US\$ 42,056 thousand compared to US\$ 45,928 thousand in 2017.
+Gross profit as a percentage of sales in 2018 was 31.4%, compared to 36.5% in 2017.
+The lower gross profit percentage in 2018 compared to 2017 was attributed to: (i) a US\$ 3.2 million write-off related to the loss of our largest-ever Cloud related Design Win, which we announced on March 13,2018, (ii) changes to the mix of products that we sold in 2018, on which our gross profit is largely dependent, which was influenced by our strategic decision to take advantage of increased revenue potential and opportunities, and (iii) write-downs of inventory made with respect to any slow moving or obsolete inventory we can no longer use (not including the above mentioned write-off); the inventory write-downs as a percentage of sales in 2018 increased to 2.9%, compared to 2.3% in 2017.

-Gross profit in 2017 was \$45,928 thousand compared to \$38,551 thousand in 2016.
+Gross profit in 2017 was US\$ 45,928 thousand compared to US\$ 38,551 thousand in 2016.
 Gross profit as a percentage of sales in 2017 was 36.5%, compared to 38.4% in 2016.
 Our gross profit is largely dependent on the mix of products we sell during a specific year.
 The lower gross profit percentage in 2017 compared to 2016 was primarily a result of changes to the mix of products we sold in 2017, which was influenced by our strategic decision to take advantage of increased revenue potential and opportunities, especially in the Cloud related business.
 Gross profit was also affected by, among other factors, write-downs of inventory made with respect to any slow moving or obsolete inventory we can no longer use.
 The inventory write-downs as a percentage of sales in 2017 decreased to 2.3%, compared to 3.2% in 2016.

-Gross profit in 2016 was \$38,551 thousand compared to \$34,079 thousand in 2015.
-Gross profit as a percentage of sales in 2016 was 38.4%, compared to 41.2% in 2015.
-Our gross profit is largely dependent on the mix of products we sell during a specific year.
-The lower gross profit percentage in 2016 compared to 2015 was primarily a result of changes to the mix of products we sold in 2016.
-Gross profit was also affected by, among other factors, write-downs of inventory made with respect to any slow moving or obsolete inventory we can no longer use.
-The inventory write-downs as a percentage of sales in 2016 increased to 3.2%, compared to 0.3% in 2015.

-Research and development expenses in 2017 increased by 9.9% to \$13,915 thousand compared to \$12,663 thousand in 2016.
-This increase was mainly attributed to the increase in the number of our research and development employees required for our continued investment in new product development, enhancements to existing products and the development of new networking and connectivity technologies expanding our product offering to our target markets, which contributed approximately \$827 thousand to such increase, combined with a weakening of the US Dollar against the New Israeli Shekel and the Danish Krone (since a significant portion of our research and development expenses are incurred in New Israeli Shekels and Danish Krone) which contributed approximately \$498 thousand to the increase, offset by a slight decrease in amortization of acquired intangible assets which amounted to approximately \$1,251 thousand in 2017, compared to \$1,324 thousand in 2016.
+Research and development expenses in 2018 increased by 6.5% to US\$ 14,820 thousand compared to US\$ 13,915 thousand in 2017.
+This increase was mainly attributed to the increase in the number of our research and development employees, to an increase in consultants and subcontracted work, as well as to an increase in other related research and development expenses required for our continued investment in new product development, enhancements to existing products and the development of new networking and connectivity technologies expanding our product offering to our target markets, which contributed approximately US\$ 2,308 thousand to such increase, as well as to an increase in the share-based compensation which amounted to approximately US\$ 953 thousand in 2018, compared to US\$ 832 thousand in 2017, all of which were offset by capitalization of internal software development costs in the amount of US\$ 928 thousand, as well as a decrease in amortization of acquired intangible assets, which amounted to approximately US\$ 655 thousand in 2018, compared to US\$ 1,251 thousand in 2017.